abarrak/gatus-ansible/README.md

       import_role:
         name: abarrak.gatus

-A sample configuration [(config template)](https://github.com/abarrak/gatus-ansible/blob/main/templates/config.yml.j2) for gatus is available here and used.
-Override for your setup or use [the CI/CD offering in this repo.](https://github.com/abarrak/gatus-pipelines)
+A sample configuration [(config template)](https://github.com/abarrak/gatus-ansible/blob/main/templates/config.yml.j2) for gatus is used.
+You can override for your setup or use [CI/CD offering in this repo.](https://github.com/abarrak/gatus-pipelines)

 License
 -------